Voice for Baloch Missing Persons: History of the VBMP

 On 11 September 2017, the VBMP Chairman Nasrullah Baloch and the Vice Chairman Mama Abdul Qadeer Baloch urged human rights organisations to establish a joint force on the issue of missing persons.
 VBMP Chairperson Nasrullah Baloch also said that 41 cases had been sent to the Supreme Court of Pakistan with the consent of families of the missing.

 On 16 January 2019, Dawn reported that the VBMP suspended its hunger strike camp for the first time in 10 years, for a period of 2 months, after assurances from the provincial government that steps would be taken to return those who have been forcibly disappeared.

 On 24 June 2019, retired Justice Fazlur Rehman Bazai started hearing cases in Balochistan of missing persons over the course of "nine consecutive hearings" that took up 122 cases.

 On 29 June 2019, Balochistan's Home Minister Mir Ziaullah Langove revealed that 200 Baloch missing persons returned home after 1 January 2019, though the Chairperson of the VBMP Nasrullah Baloch put the number far lower, at 103 missing persons.
 In a news report on 31 December 2018, VBMP Chairperson said he provided a list of 110 missing persons to the provincial government.
 Six months later, it was reported that the VBMP provided Langove and the provincial government a list of 250 missing persons alongside the 40 cases that were already being heard in a commission set up in Quetta.

 According to the Chairperson of the VBMP, Nasrullah Baloch, groups of missing persons started returning home in the summer of 2019.
 On 3 July 2019, Pakistan's Dawn newspaper reported that 12 people had returned over the preceding 9 days to various homes around Balochistan.
 This took place during hearings in Balochistan's capital of Quetta, by retired Justice Fazlur Rehman Bazai.

 In early 2022, a group of activists from VBMP, including Gulzar Dost, completed a 776 kilometre walk from Turbat to Quetta, taking inspiration from Qadeer's own walk from Quetta to Islamabad in 2014, to raise awareness of enforced disappearances in Balochistan.

+In November 2025, VBMP marked '6000 days' of protest in front of the Quetta Press Club.
+They claimed that despite years of complaints and testimonies, there was no "consistent accountability".

 The United Nations, the Human Rights Commission of Pakistan, Human Rights Watch, and Amnesty International have condemned enforced disappearances in Balochistan.